UNUF/nxt-doc/Other/Instruction Set.md

 Additionally it's marked whether the official [Nextion Instruction](https://nextion.tech/instruction-set/) set documents the command/variable.

-The _Arguments_ column gives you the number of arguments or the specific arguments required.
+The _Arguments_ column gives you the number of arguments or the specific arguments required (in order, with the correct separator).

 | Command/Variable    | Arguments                                                                                | Series           | Hidden | Description |
 |---------------------|------------------------------------------------------------------------------------------|------------------|--------|-------------|